 DirectPlay used to be a core API library primarily used to enable multiplayer functionality in computer games.
-As Microsoft decided to roll our Games for Windows Live, DirectPlay is no longer a requirement for modern apps or games.
+As Microsoft decided to roll our Games for Windows Live, DirectPlay is no longer required for modern apps or games.

 However, you can still download DirectPlay on Windows 10.
 If you want to run games that date back to the early 2000s, it’s most likely still a requirement.
-In this article, you can learn how you can get DirectPlay for Windows 10, troubleshoot issues, and more.
+In this article, you can learn how to get DirectPlay for Windows 10, troubleshoot issues, and more.